nextcloud/documentation/developer_manual/app/intro/createapp.rst

       <require>6</require>
   </info>

-For more information on the content of :file:`appinfo/info.xml` and what can be set, see: :doc:`../app/info`
+For more information on the content of :file:`appinfo/info.xml` see: :doc:`../app/info`

 Enable the app
 --------------